Casio Tough Solar Watch Review

 4. Casio Edifice Tough Solar Watch Time Traveller Bluetoom Hybrid Smartwatch

-In at number 4 we have a timepiece from the extremely popular Casio Edifice watches colection.
+In at number 4 we have a timepiece from the extremely popular Casio Edifice watches collection.
 Just like the previous watch this timepiece also has an array of very useful features and functions which I’ll list out in one of the following paragraphs.
 This large gents Casio watch has a stainless steel casing with a diameter of 43mm and a thickness of 15mm.
 The strap of the watch is also made of stainless steel and fastens with a push release fold over style clasp.
+For more great watches like this one you should read my Edifice Casio watches review.

 The dial has a bold easy to read display with these large white baton style hour markers and prominent white tipped watch hands.
 The hands and hour markers have a Neobrite coating for long-term illumination in the dark after a short exposure to light.
 There’s a world time dial at the 9 o’clock position which can be set to approximately 300 cities around the globe.
 There’s also a useful day and date display between the 4 and 5 o’clock hour markers.